HeminRahimi/Verilog_Implementations/3D Convolution in CNNs/README.md

    - Successful completion shows: `All steps completed successfully with stride=<value>!`.
    - Simulation logs show: `SIMULATION STARTED WITH STRIDE = <value>`.

-## Contributing
-This is a student project for educational purposes.
-Feel free to fork or suggest improvements via pull requests.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.